riverbed/steelscript/docs/index.rst

 .. note::

-  Please go to `SteelScript in GitHub <https://github.com/riverbed/steelscript>`_ for quick starts and more about the latest `SteelScript <https://github.com/riverbed/steelscript>`_ that works in container, supports Python 3 and more.
+  Go to `SteelScript in GitHub <https://github.com/riverbed/steelscript>`_ for quick starts and more about the latest `SteelScript <https://github.com/riverbed/steelscript>`_

 .. warning::

   This documentation has been created for SteelScript 2.0 at the time of Python 2 and has not been updated and reviewed for a while.
+For latest information about SteelScript that works in container, supports Python 3, notebooks and more, please refer to `SteelScript in GitHub <https://github.com/riverbed/steelscript>`_

 <<*outdated*>> SteelScript 2.0 for Python 2 <<*outdated*>>
 ==========================================================